Best credit cards for overseas travel

 Unsure of a term in the above table?
 View glossary

 The initial results in the table above are sorted by Star Rating (High-Low) , then Currency conversion on purchases (Low-High) , then Annual fee (Low-High) .
-Additional filters may have been applied, see top of table for details.
+Additional filters may have been applied, which impact the results displayed in the table - filters can be applied or removed at any time.

 What is a travel credit card?

-A travel credit card is a credit card with features designed for people spending money overseas.
-For example, travel credit cards often offer low or no currency conversion fees and other features like complimentary travel insurance and the ability to earn rewards points or frequent flyer points.
+A travel credit card is a credit card with features designed for people who intend on spending money overseas.
+For example, travel credit cards typically offer low or no currency conversion fees and other features like complimentary travel insurance and the ability to earn rewards points or frequent flyer points.

 You can use the table at the top of this page to compare different options in overseas travel cards.
-It shows overseas travel credit cards on Canstar’s database, ordered by their Star Rating (5 Stars being the highest), which is based on our Star Ratings and Awards methodology.
+It shows overseas travel credit cards from our Online Partners, ordered by their Star Rating (5 Stars being the highest), which is based on our Star Ratings and Awards methodology.
 You can also add or change the filters, such as finding cards with special offers or those offered by particular providers.
-Adding the ‘online partner’ filter will show links to providers’ websites.

 What are the best credit cards for overseas travel?